maijake/devcc/guides/git.md

 ### Rebase based workflow in git

-Main main branch `author` in address `https://github.com/sorsis3/git-test`, and local repo created with the command
+The main repo is in github ñ `https://github.com/sorsis3/git-test`.
+Local local repo is created with the command

 	git clone https://github.com/sorsis3/git-test

-A branch in fork `https://github.com/sorsis4/git-test`, and local repo created with the command
+A github fork (=branch) is in address `https://github.com/sorsis4/git-test`.
+The local repo is created with the command

 	git clone https://github.com/sorsis4/git-test

-In `sorsis4/git-test` add remote `author` with the command
+In `sorsis4/git-test` associate alias name (=remote) `author` with for the mainline repo with the command

 	git remote add author https://github.com/sorsis3/git-test

-and fetch the content of the mainline from the remote `author`
+Fetch the content of the mainline trunk from the remote `author`

 	git fetch author

-Now it is possible to create a tracking branch `author-track` with the command
+Now it is possible to create a **tracking branch** `author-track`, which follows the master branch in the mainline repo, with the command

 	git checkout -b author-track --track author/master

-In mainline `sorsis3` do some changes, commit, and push the
+In mainline repo `sorsis3` do some changes, commit, and push changes the

+	cd sorsis3/git-test
 	echo `date` >> main-sorsis3-changes.txt
+	git add main-sorsis3-changes.txt
+	git commit -m "Just a one line change in main-sorsis3-changes.txt" git push

 In bracnch `sorsis4` show existing branches are shows with the command